gbmhunter/blog/content/programming/operating-systems/linux/programs/rsync/_index.md

 skipping non-regular file <path_to_file>
 ```

 This is usually printed when `rsync` comes across a symbolic link.
 The default action is to skip symbolic links (rather than copy them, or follow the link and copy the contents).
+Add the `-L` option if you want to copy symlinks as real files.